Validation

 * This function returns a validation map.
 A real validator function would

-* have some logic to determine which rules are valid/invalid and why, but
+* have logic to determine which rules are valid/invalid and why, but

 */